 If you like to dip into rounds of Fortnite or Arena of Valor on the go, these are the best gaming phones for the job.

 The top of our best gaming phones list is the iPhone 13 Pro Max with its powerful A15 Bionic chip.
 You get top-tier performance and a 120Hz display, plus stellar battery life.

-Surprisingly, the best Android gaming phone is Google's Pixel 6 Pro.
-The Tensor chip outperformed the Snapdragon 888 in some benchmarks, notably gaming.
+The best Android gaming phone is the OnePlus 10 Pro, which is powered by this year's top-of-the-line Snapdragon silicon and also lasts a long time on a charge.
+You can also turn to Google's Pixel 6 Pro, as its Tensor chip holds up well when running challenging games.
 However, if you want every little gaming feature possible, then look no further than the Asus ROG Phone 5.
 The combination of 144Hz display, up to 16GB RAM, a Snapdragon 888 chipset and fantastic longevity courtesy of a 6,000 mAh battery means that if gaming's all you care about, there's no better option.

-Another option is the OnePlus 9 Pro, which also packs a 120Hz panel, as well as excellent software courtesy of OnePlus' Oxygen OS front-end atop Android 11.
-And if you want the cheapest path to premium performance, the RedMagic 5G offers the best bang for your buck, with gaming-focused features and a screen as responsive as the ROG Phone 5's, starting at a price under the $600 mark.
+If you want the cheapest path to premium performance, the RedMagic 7 offers the best bang for your buck, with gaming-focused features and a screen as responsive as the ROG Phone 5's, starting at a price under the $600 mark.

 Read on for a deeper look into each of the best gaming phones Tom's Guide has tested, from their performance specs to pros and cons.